jongheonleee/jongheonleee/README.md

 <h1 align='center'>Hi there 👋 I'm Yeonuel.</h1>

-**jongheonleee/jongheonleee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Here are some ideas to get you started:
 - 🙋🏻‍♂️ I’m a college student
 - 🌱 I’m currently learning Django, ReactJS
 - 👯 I’m working in the team YGI as full stack developer